-- 17 The same service requirements as in section 4.3.3.1 hold for any time NOW the MPD is present - on the server with the interpretation that the Period end time PEwc[i] of the last Period is obtained - as the sum of NOW and the value of MPD@minimumUpdatePeriod.

-In order to offer a simple live service with unknown presentation end time, but only a single Period and the following details are known in advance, location of the segments for each Representation at " http://example.com/\$RepresentationID\$/\$Number\$", a service provider may offer an MPD with values according to Table 12.
+- 17 The same service requirements as in section 4.3.3.1 hold for any time NOW the MPD is present - on the server with the interpretation that the Period end time PEwc[i] of the last Period is obtained - as the sum of NOW and the value of MPD@minimumUpdatePeriod. - 20 In order to offer a simple live service with unknown presentation end time, but only a single Period - and the following details are known in advance, - start at wall-clock time START, - location of the segments for each Representation at " http://example.com/\$RepresentationID\$/\$Number\$", - a service provider may offer an MPD with values according to Table 11.